bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 As the boss of our company, you need to set a good example all the time to the followers.

 * to pass on to...
 Billy passed on several of his bad habits to his children.

+<a id="janurary-6-wash-your-hands"></a>
 # Janurary 6: Wash your hands
 * Questions:
 Why wash your hands?